youssefdaoud133/OOP-Final-Revision/oop/introduction.md

     - **Solution:** A) `0`

 8. **Which of the following is true about the usage of `this` keyword in a constructor?**
-    - A) It can be used to refer to any method of the class

     - B) It can be used to call another constructor in the same class
     - C) It can be used to access static variables
     - D) It can be used to override a constructor